 Yamamoto turned blank eyes to Hinamori.
 "Momo, are you nearly done?"
 She nodded quickly but her button-punching pace never slowed.
 "He's known for almost an hour.
 He's searching everywhere.
 M-Matsumoto-fukutaicho and Komamura-taichou are the only ones that don't know yet…I'm notifying them…"

 It had to be asked.
 Renji got it over with.
 "And is Hitsugaya-taichou alright?"
 Yamamoto opened his mouth but Hinamori interrupted whatever he was going to say with a short, nervous attempt at a laugh.

 Wow.
 Did I eat Hitsugaya's character or what?
 Well, I love the possessive element in anime guys, so I added that and all the qualities that come with it.
-(One of those is apparently making Hitsugaya something of a flirt.)
+(One of those is apparently making Hitsugaya a flirt?
+What?)
 Ah, I find comfort and justice in that there are so many worse fics out there that have him doing so many worse things…his character as portrayed here can't be all that bad.
-If you want to complain about OOC, complain about those fics.
 I already warned you about this and you're the one that read it.

 Well, it's 2:30 in the morning here and I'd better post this before I lose anymore sleep.
 Thank god it's a Saturday—or Sunday morning?—and I'll be able to sleep in Sunday morning and get back most of my lost time.

 Yes, I know the beginning is contrasting: Rukia saying that she left Soul Society without anyone knowing and then at the end we find she was actually kidnapped.
 Did she leave on her own accord or was she taken by someone and find escape?
 And what are these random items that Rukia has to travel all over the world to get before December 20th?
 Here is the most classic expression on this site: READ AND FIND OUT.

 Join the HitsuRuki army, you fools.
 I DID!